 October is National Farm to School Month!
 Join us and thousands of schools, early care and education sites, farms, communities and organizations across the country as we celebrate food education, school gardens and lunch tray’s filled with healthy, local ingredients.

-On Friday, October 27, make your plate SC grown.
+On Monday, October 29th, make your plate SC grown.
 Have a taste test with your school or child care center using Certified SC produce.
-Post a photo with the hashtag #mycertifiedplate on Facebook or Instagram and be entered to win some Farm to School prizes.
+Post a photo with the hashtag #CertifiedSCplate on Facebook or Instagram and be entered to win some Farm to School prizes.